Coordinated Disclosure Process

 Material withheld pre-publication

-Per the researcher’s repository, no technical detail of the vulnerabilities was published by the researcher prior to CISA publication.
+Per the maintainer’s repository, no technical detail of the vulnerabilities was published prior to CISA publication.
 No proof-of-concept code was released.
 No data drawn from the affected exposure was retained.

 Material on this site

-This site reproduces only material that has already been published by CISA, NVD, MITRE, by the researcher in the public coordinated-disclosure repository, or by Gardyn in customer-facing posts.
+This site reproduces only material that has already been published by CISA, NVD, MITRE, by the maintainer in the public coordinated-disclosure repository, or by Gardyn in customer-facing posts.
 The site does not publish:

 See the methodology page.